Local pediatricians petition schools to enact mask mandates - Shelby County Reporter

 Many schools are preparing for the pending surge, with the SCS reopening plan including virtual instruction options as well as a staggered start schedule.
 Although those approaches are helpful, Kimberlin said research indicates mask mandates are the most effective strategy in preventing widespread infections among students.

 “We know that masking and social distancing decrease transmission.
-We know that vaccines absolutely decrease severe disease and the likelihood of getting infected in the first place, even with this Delta variant,” he said.
+We know that vaccines absolutely decrease severe disease and the likelihood of getting infected in the first place, even with this delta variant,” he said.
 “We know how to protect children.
 We did it last year even before we had the vaccine.”

-Even with a school mask mandate, Kimberlin said COVID-19 infections are still extremely due to the Delta variant’s contagious nature, and therefore he is also recommending children over the age of 12 get vaccinated.
+Even with a school mask mandate, Kimberlin said COVID-19 infections are still extremely likely due to the delta variant’s contagious nature, and therefore he is also recommending children over the age of 12 get vaccinated.

-Kimberlin added that vaccinations will become increasingly vital over the next several months as current public health projections anticipate the Delta variant surge will be even worse than the winter spike that occurred earlier this year.
+Kimberlin added that vaccinations will become increasingly vital over the next several months as current public health projections anticipate the delta variant surge will be even worse than the winter spike that occurred earlier this year.

 However, only 37 percent of Shelby County residents are fully vaccinated according to the Alabama Department of Public Health.